EricCrosson/camelot/doc/README.md

 > software project have been written by you (or modified by you).

 The [term paper] was written in [LaTeX], for its [obvious advantages].
 The [presentation] was also typset with LaTeX, using [beamer].
-If you desire to build these documents yourself, follow the [Setup] and then [Build] instructions.
+To build these documents yourself, follow the [Setup] and then [Build] instructions.
 To build the [promela models] for yourself, follow the [relevant build instructions].

 Setup build environment